Things You'll Need

-Let the vinegar sit on the stain for a few seconds.
+Allow the vinegar sit on the stain for a few seconds.

 Scrape or scrub the stain with a flat edge such as a dull knife or a scrub brush until the glue loosens from the clothes.

-Wash the spot area with diluted vinegar—one part vinegar to one part water—to remove any residue and then wash it again by hand with soap and water.
+Wood Magazine recommends that you wash the spot area with diluted vinegar—one part vinegar to one part water—to remove any residue and then wash it again by hand with soap and water.

-Heat the wood glue spot with an iron if soap and vinegar don't work.
+Heat the wood glue stain with an iron if soap and vinegar don't work.
 Lay a thin piece of cotton fabric over the spot, and turn the iron to its highest setting.
-Turn the iron’s steam setting to the highest point as well.
+Turn the iron's steam setting to the highest point as well.